pema99/pema99.github.io/_posts/2022-07-29-interestinglangs.md

 > ./exe
 ```

 Like [Futhark](#futhark), ISPC isn't intended for use as a standalone language.
-Instead, given an ISPC source file, the compiler emits a C/C++ header and an object file, which can then be linked into some existing C code, as shown with the commands above.
+Instead, given an ISPC source file, the compiler emits a C/C++ header and an object file, which can then be linked into some existing C/C++ code, as shown with the commands above.
 This setup makes the language extremely easy to integrate into existing C/C++ codebases - in fact, [it is used in Unreal Engine!](https://gdcvault.com/play/1026686/Intel-ISPC-in-Unreal-Engine)

 # Koka
 ## Selling point: Algebraic effects